 - Extraction – In this step, data is extracted from one or more source databases.

 - Transformation – In this second step, data is transformed into a format that is appropriate for the destination database.

-- Load – In the final step, transformed data is loaded into the destination/target database.
+- Load – Finally, transformed data is loaded into the destination/target database.

 Ques.3.
 What is ETL Testing?
 Or What is the importance of ETL Testing?

 Ans.
-ETL testing is performed to ensure the accuracy of the data loaded into the destination database.
-ETL testing also makes sure that required data transformation rules are followed and there isn’t any loss of data during the ETL process.
+ETL testing is performed to ensure the accuracy of the data that is loaded into the destination database.
+It also makes sure that required data transformation rules are followed and there isn’t any loss of data during the ETL process.

 Ques.4.
 What are the various challenges of ETL Testing?